Bennyjoez/Quizzical/README.md

   ```sh
     npm run dev
   ```

+### How to play <a name="how-to-play"></a>
+- Read through the question.
+- Look at the possible answers listed below each question.
+- Click on a possible answer to a question.

+     **Note** : One answer per question
+- After selecting answers to all questions, click on check answers button.
+- Look at the correct answers highlighted in green.
+- Check the score at the bottom of the screen.
+- Click on play again to start a new game.

 ### Usage <a name="run-tests"></a>
 Tests can be performed using the lighthouse extension on google chrome to get a report of the page performance.